THE ULTIMATE GUIDE TO GERMAN JOB INTERVIEWS

 We all have biases, whether conscious or unconscious.
 The best thing you can do during a job interview is to be aware of them and take action to counteract them.
 Some people have a strong bias toward authority for example.
 You can easily see this is evident when a candidate spends the entire interview only looking at the hiring manager and responding to their questions.
 They may even ignore or brush off other people in the room.
-Others have a bias toward confident speakers or with people that talk the most.
+Others have a bias toward confident speakers or people that talk the most.
 Similarly, they may only engage with those people during an interview.

-Make sure you don’t ignore people in the room and make them feel ignored or left out of the conversation.
+Make sure you don’t ignore people in the room and make them feel left out of the conversation.
 Engage with everyone equally, no matter who they are or how they rank.
 Talk to everyone in the room, make eye contact, etc. Failing to do so may cost you the job.

 A colleague and I once interviewed a potential new team member.
 After the interview, we didn’t speak right away, as we both had other meetings to attend.
 That day, we filled out our candidate evaluations and without even knowing it yet, had similar thoughts.
-Later on, during a hiring panel, it was apparent that he’d behaved very poorly toward the both of us, but had been the opposite with everyone else.
+Later on, during a hiring panel, it was apparent that he’d behaved very poorly toward both of us, but had been the opposite with everyone else.
 The differentiator?
 We were women and the rest of the interviewers had been men.
 The men had been totally shocked to hear how he treated us and needless to say, he wasn’t hired.

 20) Say Thank You

 Whether the interview has been a positive or negative experience, thank the interviewers for their time and consideration, and tell them you appreciate the opportunity for an interview.
 Regardless of the outcome, this will look favorably on you.